Knotx/knotx/CONTRIBUTING.md

 I hereby agree to the terms of the Knot.x Contributor License Agreement.
 ```

+After the code review process, we kindly ask you to squash all commits so that every pull request contains a single commit before it is merged.

-Every pull request has to contain a single commit.
-So please remember to rebase with master and squash all commits.
+Before mreging, please remember to rebase with `master` and squash all commits, e.g. with:
 ```
 git rebase master
 git rebase -i HEAD~3